What is Code Coverage and Why It Matters

 • It helps in finding new uncovered test cases.

-• It helps in creating extra test cases to increase coverage.
+• It enables testers to create extra test cases to increase coverage.

-• It helps in measuring the test implementation efficiency.
+• It helps measure the test implementation efficiency.

-• It helps in the exposure of bad, dead, and unused code.
+• It helps expose bad, dead, and unused code.

-• It helps in determining the quality and performance aspects of any software.
+• It helps determine the quality and performance aspects of any software.

-• It helps in developing the software product faster by increasing its productivity and efficiency.
+• It helps develop the software product faster by increasing its productivity and efficiency.

 • It can not guarantee that all the possible test cases or values of a feature are tested.